herozgx/arts/WEEK20181029/rsync.md

 $ man rsync
 ```
 We knew that rsync is an increment transmission tool which is very efficient, and what we care about here is what happens underneath
-when rsync transfer a file, and how does it do the increment transfer background
+when rsync transfer a file, and how does it complete the increment transmission on the background